 The Little Street (Het Straatje) – Johannes Vermeer 1657–58

-Great augmented reality design could use topographical features as a stage for individual experiences that are universal for all people, amplifying and celebrating the rhythms and grandeur of ordinary life.
-Connecting the individual (i) with the locale (L) to reveal the universal (u).
+From these concepts of the “locale” and “sense of place”, a heuristic design principle can be derived.
+Great AR design could be that which uses topographical features as a stage for personal experiences which amplify and celebrate the universal rhythms and grandeur of ordinary life.
+Connecting the individual (i) with the “locale” (L) to reveal the universal (u).
+Great AR experiences equals iL > u.
 What I call the place principle.

 Great AR = iL > u